 - You may feel a few sensations in the eye such as pressure and grittiness, but there should not be pain.

-- Sometimes a little bleeding can occur on the white of the eye.
+- There may be a little bleeding on the white of the eye.
 This is normal and will go away.